Climate change: Where are we now with Stormont's new legislation?

 There are two climate changes bills, so which one is this?

-This is Climate Change (No. 2) Bill - the Executive bill brought by the Agriculture and Environment Minister Edwin Poots.
+This is Climate Change (No2) Bill - the Executive bill brought by the Agriculture and Environment Minister Edwin Poots.

-His bill was second off the blocks, after Climate Change (No. 1) Bill was brought by the Green Party leader Clare Bailey.
+His bill was second off the blocks, after Climate Change (No1) Bill was brought by the Green Party leader Clare Bailey.

 Ms Bailey's bill initially progressed more quickly, but because Minister Poots' bill is Executive business, it has been prioritised as the assembly seeks to clear the decks in the run-up to dissolving for the election.